kraasch/godot-gpsm/README.md

 # general purpose state machine

 A general purpose state machine which can express states and transitions between them.
-Feature are...
+Features are...

   - Comes in a single file (addons/gpsm/code/gpsm_main.gd).
   - Does not clutter the name space, only adds GPSM as class.